ahmeddxfouad/Udagram/README.md

 # Hosting a Full-Stack Application

-### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**

 ---

 In this project you will learn how to take a newly developed Full-Stack application built for a retailer and deploy it to a cloud service provider so that it is available to customers.
 You will use the aws console to start and configure the services the application needs such as a database to store product information and a web server allowing the site to be discovered by potential customers.
 You will modify your package.json scripts and replace hard coded secrets with environment variables in your code.